Compute Infrastructure for ML Workloads

 lstopo --no-io # full topology, ASCII

 Two lscpu outputs matter most for ML.
 The flags line tells you whether AVX-512, AVX10 or AMX (Intel matrix extensions) are available — PyTorch’s CPU kernels dispatch on these.
-And the NUMA section tells you how many memory nodes the box has.
-On dual-socket machines, every access from socket 0 to a DIMM on socket 1 crosses the UPI / Infinity Fabric link — 30 to 50 percent slower than local.
-If data-loader threads sit on one socket and the GPU is on the PCIe root of the other, you pay this on every batch:
+And the NUMA (Non-Uniform Memory Access) section tells you how many memory nodes the box has.
+On dual-socket machines, each CPU socket has local RAM; every access from socket 0 to a DIMM on socket 1 crosses the inter-socket link (UPI [Ultra Path Interconnect, Intel’s socket-to-socket link] on Intel, Infinity Fabric on AMD) — 30 to 50 percent slower than local access due to additional hops and lower bandwidth.
+If data-loader threads sit on one socket and the GPU is on the PCIe root of the other, you pay this latency penalty on every batch:

 1